 If you’ll be working in your home office on a regular basis, it is incredibly important to invest in a comfortable chair.
 There are many ergonomic designs available for you to choose from.
 Make sure the chair you invest in provides good support.

 If you’ve opted for a desktop computer you’ll be needing a monitor, but it can also be beneficial to invest in one if you are using a laptop.
 Plugging your laptop into a monitor and doing your work from there can improve your posture and reduce neck pain, as the screen will be at eye level and doesn’t require uncomfortable stooping.

 Printer, scanner and fax machine

 You might think you don’t need a printer, but chances are there’ll be a time you wish you had one.
 A multi-purpose machine is great for any office space, as it enables you to scan, fax and make copies.
 You don’t have to invest in a large or pricey device, either, as all-in-one printers are now smaller and less expensive than ever before.

 Whether you opt to use your mobile phone, to invest in VoIP technology or have a traditional landline installed within your home office, you’re probably going to need access to a phone service at some point and you should consider the easiest way for you to take business calls.

 Many people who work from home don’t consider this, but a surge protector is important to have in your home office if you’ll be using electronic equipment.
+For even greater protection, searching https://kalahari-electrical.com/whole-house-surge-protector/ when in the planning stage of your home office might be a wise idea.
 Plug your gadgets into a surge protector rather than directly into a power outlet, as this protects your computer equipment and the data stored upon it.

 You’ll need to be responsible for the protection of your data once you start working from home and an external drive is a good place to start.
 If you want to be extra safe, you could use both a physical drive and a cloud-based services for backups.